 Mick Jagger famously recalled, "I loved Jimi Hendrix from the beginning.
 The moment I saw him, I thought he was fantastic.
 I was an instant convert.
 Mr. Jimi Hendrix is the best thing I’ve ever seen.
 It was exciting, sexy, interesting.
 He didn’t have a very good voice but made up for it with his guitar".

-Alec Byrne's black & white prints are hand made archival silver gelatin darkroom prints, the only exception is the 40x60" size which is an archival pigment prints.
-All Alec Byrne's colour prints are archival pigment.
+Alec Byrne's prints are archival pigment prints.
+Silver Gelatin options are also available in 16x20" and 20x24" sizes.
 All prints are signed and issued in the following edition sizes:

 30x40" Edition of 15

 |16 x 20"||£1,095.00|

 |Silver Gelatin 20x24"||£2,275.00|

 |40 x 60"||£4,550.00|

 Fine Art Paper